emilyannemoses/blog/_posts/2016-01-20-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Blastoff"
-date:   2016-01-20 17:41:23 -0600
+date:   2019-05-30 11:46:23 -0600
-categories: jekyll update
+categories: blog post beginning first alpha
 ---

-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+Start-up Notes:

+This is my first blog post using this framework, and others are free to grab this and use it to build out their own blogs as well.
+There are a few rules to go by as you build out your blog!

+Once you've cloned [this repository]:

+1. You’ll begin adding new posts in the `_posts` directory.

+2. In order to view live changes, run `jekyll serve`, which launches a web server.

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+3. Every new post must follow the convention `YYYY-MM-DD-name-of-post.ext` and include the necessary front matter.
+Take note of this post and copy it until you remember the formula.

-Jekyll also offers powerful support for code snippets:
+If you need to embed code, Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}
 def print_hi(name)